Coxxs/LogoDiy/README.md

 ### User interface of this utility is too ugly 🤯

-This is actually just something I wanted to use for myself and quickly build, sorry.
+This is actually just something I wanted to use for myself and quickly build ;).

 ### Any recommendations for boot logo design?